andela-technology/qualified-docs/README.md

 yarn install
 ```

-This uses Gridsome to develop the docs.
+This project uses Gridsome to develop the docs.
 You'll need to install gridsome globally, as in

 ```bash
 npm install -g @gridsome/cli@0.3.4